 Local

-BELLEVUE, Wash. — Right now, several law enforcement agencies are investigating an officer-involved shooting in Bellevue.
+BELLEVUE, Wash. — Right now, several law enforcement agencies are investigating an officer-involved shooting in Bellevue that left a man dead.

 It happened at the Fox Borough Homes just off Northup Way, near the intersection of 156th Avenue Northeast.